 - Mix water and salt properly

-They like to spend quiet and calm life at tanks.
+They like to spend quiet and calm life in tanks.
 You need not supply any special flow rate to them.
 They do not prefer filtration systems that have a high flow rate.
 Because it will disturb their peaceful behaviors.

 - Habitat for the Sand sifting starfish’s prey organisms